Limassol: Festivals

-Limassol is renowned in Cyprus for its vibrant festivals, most notably the Carnival and Wine Festival.
-The Limassol Carnival, a ten-day event filled with joyful and amusing masquerades, has ancient roots tracing back to pagan rituals.
-Over time, it has evolved into a purely entertaining spectacle with widespread popularity.
-The festivities kick off with the entrance parade of the King (or Queen) Carnival, followed by a children’s fancy-dress competition.
+Limassol hosts several major festivals in Cyprus, including the Carnival and Wine Festival.
+The Limassol Carnival, a ten-day event filled with masquerades, has ancient roots tracing back to pagan rituals.
+It has evolved into a purely entertaining spectacle with widespread popularity.
+The festivities kick off with the entrance parade of the King (or Queen) Carnival, followed by a children's fancy-dress competition.
 The Grand Carnival parade on Makariou Avenue attracts large crowds from across the island, who come to watch the floats, serenades, and various masqueraded groups.
 Each night, numerous hotels host fancy-dress balls and parties.

-In early October, the grand Wine Festival of Cyprus takes place in the Limassol Public Gardens, running every evening from 08:00 to 23:00.
+In early October, the Wine Festival of Cyprus takes place in the Limassol Public Gardens, running every evening from 08:00 to 23:00.
 During this festival, visitors can sample some of the finest Cypriot wines free of charge.
 The event also features folk dancing performances by groups from Cyprus and abroad, as well as choir performances and other entertainment.

 Other notable festivals in Limassol include the Limassol Street Life Festival and the Flower Festival (Anthestiria) in May, the Flood Festival (Kataklysmos) and Shakespeare Festival in June, and the Festival of Ancient Greek Drama.

-Additionally, Limassol introduced its first Beer Festival in July 2003.
+Additionally, Limassol introduced its first beer festival in July 2003.
 This three-day seaside dance festival in the city center offers a variety of Cypriot and imported beers.
 The festival is free to enter, with beers sold at low prices and a mix of international music providing the soundtrack.

 Limassol also hosted the sixth Junior Eurovision Song Contest at the Spyros Kyprianou Athletic Centre.